Tom's Guide to Paris

 Cabs and Ride Shares

 First off: if you’re going to take a taxi from the airport, do not go with any of the guys hanging out at the airport muttering “taxi” under their breath.
 Go to the actual taxi stand, which is very clearly marked.
 (You'll find more info on taxis from the airport here.)
 Taking a cab or using a ride share app works exactly as you would expect it to.
 Despite the rumors of Parisian taxi drivers trying to rip you off, Tom has never—not even once—experienced this kind of treatment in a cab.
 Your Uber app will work in Paris; your Lyft app, however, currently will not.
-You should also seriously consider downloading the Bolt app.
+You should also seriously consider downloading the Bolt app, as well as the G7 app.
 Bolt is a European-based mobility company, and in Tom’s experience they’re more likely to come and to arrive more quickly than Uber.
-One thing you should understand, though, is that with either app it might take several tries and several minutes before the app matches you with a driver.
+G7 is a taxi service that also functions as a ride share.
+One thing you should understand, though, is that with any of these apps it might take several tries and several minutes before the app matches you with a driver (although in Tom's experience, G7 is far and away the most reliable).
 Once the connection is made, though, it works just the way it does for you at home.
 How much does it cost?
 For 10-20 minute trips on both apps figure 15–22 euros, depending on time, traffic, and distance.

 Mass transit